Strategic Public Relations

 - identify potential blocks or barriers to effective communication

-- identify crisis communication scenarios
+- interpret and assess crisis communication scenarios

 - explain the role of research in message development and issue identification